 - Logo design

-- Conical shaped leading edge to minimize penetration resistance
+- Conical shaped leading edge for minimal penetration resistance

-- Compliant flaps that increase force required to remove the anchor from the surface
+- Compliant flaps increase the force required to pull the anchor from the syrface

-- Horizontally acting root deployment with DC motor
+- Horizontally acting root deployment via center shaft powered by DC motor

-- Increases area of regolith column underground which increases anchoring force
+- Using horizontally acting roots widens the effective area of the regolith column underground, increasing anchoring force

 - 45-85 Hz operating frequency

-- Reduces required surface penetration force by 15 times - reduces static friction on anchor casing
+- Reduces required surface penetration force by 15 times by reducing static friction on the anchor casing outer surfaces

 - Slider-crank vibration mechanism consisting of crank, follower arm, and inner structure tube as "slider"

-- Anchor attaches to spacecraft via top plate
+- Anchoring system attaches to spacecraft via top plate

-- Nomex crushable honeycomb damping material seated between plates
+- Nomex crushable honeycomb damping material seated between top and bottom plates

-- Regolith simulant is phenolic foam (wet floral foam) with realistic compressive strength of 62.5 kPa
+- Regolith simulant is phenolic foam (wet floral foam) with a comparable compressive strength of 62.5 kPa

 - Material properties of damping material and regolith simulant obtained through manual compressive strength tests

-- Stepped connection joints provide flush outer anchor surface
+- Stepped aluminum connection joints provide flush outer anchor surface

-- Damping system performance measured using two accelerometers and by comparing the acceleration spikes
+- Damping system effectiveness was measured by comparing the acceleration spikes of the two onboard accelerometers